We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 Take your time.
 Think deeply.

-Write more words rather than less–that helps you and us.
+Write more words rather than less–that will help you and us.

-Careless work on the Goals will hinder your progress toward change and may indicate that you’re not ready to do the hard work that lies ahead.
+If you work carelessly on the Goals, that will hinder your progress toward change and may indicate that you’re not ready to do the hard work that lies ahead.

 You will bring the completed Counseling Goals to Session 2.